wallnerryan/pxdocs-backup/content/Use PX-Backup/backup-restore/_index.md

 * A pod selector allows you to specify any label for pods in your cluster.
 You can use these with operators to include or exclude pods from your sub-rule.
 * Actions allow you to specify commands you want to run.

+Follow the tasks in this section to create and restore backups.